edtechre/pybroker/docs/index.rst

    Installation <install>
    notebooks/1.
 Getting Started with Data Sources notebooks/2.
 Backtesting a Strategy notebooks/3.
-Evaluating a Strategy using Bootstrap Metrics notebooks/4.
+Evaluate using Bootstrap Metrics notebooks/4.
 Ranking and Position Sizing notebooks/5.
 Writing Indicators notebooks/6.
-Training a Model with Walkforward Analysis notebooks/7.
+Training a Model notebooks/7.
 Creating a Custom Data Source

 `The notebooks above are also available on Github